 4. Aloe Vera

 Aloe vera has a toning effect on the reproductive system, specifically the uterus.
 It is an emmenagogue, meaning it helps to establish regular menstrual flow.
-Also, aloe vera supports detoxification.
-It significantly reduces inflammation and pain in the body.
+It significantly reduces inflammation, pelvic pain and lower abdomen pain.

 Lodhra is highly effective in reducing uterine disorders and heavy bleeding.
-It helps to regulate ovarian hormones, establishes regular ovulation and improves fertility.
+It helps to regulate ovarian hormones, rejuvenates female reproductive system, establishes regular ovulation and improves fertility.

-It deeply cleanses our body and helps to flush out wastes and toxins.
-Triphala has powerful antioxidants to rejuvenate, inhibit inflammation, promote healthy build of body cells, and blood purification.
+Triphala deeply cleanses our body and helps to flush out wastes and toxins.
+It has powerful antioxidants to rejuvenate, inhibit inflammation, promote healthy build of body cells, and blood purification.